per5cm/Python/Beginner/CS50/Lecture/Lecture_9/Lecture_9.md

 # constants

 That is, once you have set a value to them, you cannot change the value of that variable. it allows you to program defensivly?
+You can capitalize in Python your variables when you want to indicate to the world that you should not touch this it is constant.